 Student contents insurance from Endsleigh

 Once you’ve decided to become more eco-friendly at university, it’s important to protect your belongings so you don’t end up having to buy more products than are necessary.
-Student contents insurance from Endsleigh will protect all of your contents and gadgets in your student home, including phones, tablets, laptops, televisions, sports equipment and more – all under one policy.
+Student insurance from Endsleigh will protect all of your contents and gadgets in your student home, including phones, tablets, laptops, televisions, sports equipment and more.